 If you’re wondering whether or not fishing spiders are poisonous, the answer is a resounding no!
-These eight-legged creatures are actually quite harmless to humans.
+These eight-legged creatures are actually relatively harmless to humans.
 However, their bites can be painful and may cause some localized swelling.

 Where are Fishing Spiders Found

+If you want to go fishing trip,then you can meet with fishing spiders.
 Fishing spiders are found near freshwater sources, such as ponds, lakes, and streams.
 They are also commonly found in wetlands.
 These spiders use their long legs to walk on water in search of prey.

 Are Dark Fishing Spiders Aggressive?